darikoneil/Identification-of-Pattern-Completion-Neurons/Pattern_Completor_Modeling/RM1.md

 #### Cambridge University Press, 2014.

 ## Details
-#### The python script attached produces Hopfield Networks as used in the publication, though two networks (large, and small) are provided.
+#### The python script attached produces Hopfield Networks as used in the publication, though two networks (large, and small) are provided for demoing the CRF code.